 Why Should I File a Car Accident Lawsuit?

-At Lavent Law, our Fort Lauderdale car accident attorneys know that an unexpected injury can be devastating.
+At Lavent Law, P.A., our Fort Lauderdale car accident attorneys know that an unexpected injury can be devastating.
 You may be struggling with a painful injury and faced with mounting medical bills.
 If you’re forced to miss time at work, the financial pressures can be incredibly overwhelming.

 Research shows that the average bodily injury claim after an accident is more than $15,500.
 At the same time, most Americans do not have enough in savings to cover the cost of a $500 emergency.
 Filing a personal injury lawsuit to recover monetary damages after your accident can help to minimize the financial burdens of your accident.

 - Medical bills